sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/troubleshoot.md

 }
 {{< /code >}}

-The log error message also specifies the size of the downloaded artifact in parentheses after the asset name.

 To correct this issue, first confirm that the URL in the asset definition is valid.
 Manually download the asset with a cURL or wget command and make sure that the downloaded file is a valid `tar.gz` file with the contents you expect.